You-Gao/Blog/_books/2025-06-30-vibecoding.md

 ---
 [^1]: Not the auto parts company.
-[^2]: You can tell because there are human typos throughout, unless that is to trick the reader.
+[^2]: You can tell because there are human typos throughout, unless it is a trick.